Careers - NeurOptics

 Compensation and Benefits

-The Associate Territory Manager position includes a first-year compensation opportunity of salary commissions, bonus and includes a monthly technology and car allowance.
-NeurOptics is very proud to offer its employees a competitive employee benefits package which includes an employer-matching 401K, employer-paid insurance (medical, dental, vision and life) and paid vacation and holidays.
+A first-year compensation opportunity for the ATM/ACTM-Full Time position includes a combined salary and monthly commissions, as well as a monthly technology and car allowance.
+NeurOptics is very proud to offer its employees a competitive employee benefits package which includes an employer-matching 401K Program, 100% employer-paid health insurance per Company health program, and paid vacation and holidays.

 To apply, please submit a resume and cover letter to: Careers@NeurOptics.com